 If your particular area of interest does not appear in the browse menu, try entering keywords into the search menu.
 If you sign up for our Subject Funding Alerts when you register you will receive information automatically about new opportunities on the site.
 A selection of our funding opportunities is also shown on Twitter, so you can follow us there on www.twitter.com/TalkPostgrad

-6. If I need more information about a particular funding opportunity or organisation, or I want to query one of the details about funding on the site, who should I contact?
+5. If I need more information about a particular funding opportunity or organisation, or I want to query one of the details about funding on the site, who should I contact?

 If you need more detail or want to clarify something in particular, or if you simply want more general information, you should always ask the Funding Provider.
-Please do not contact PostgraduateStudentships.co.uk whatever information we have, we make available on the site, so if what you need is not there, you need to ask the Funding Provider directly.
-Where available, we have provided website addresses for funding organisations, and you can email queries from the relevant screen on the site.
+Please do not contact PostgraduateStudentships: whatever information we have, we make available on the site, so if what you need is not there, you need to ask the Funding Provider directly.
+Where available, we have provided website addresses for funding organisations, and you can email queries from the relevant page on the site.

-7. How do I apply for Funding?
+6. How do I apply for Funding?

 Institutions and Funding Providers will have their own application rules and processes, which will differ widely, so you will need to investigate each one.
-Where the information is available to PostgraduateStudentships.co.uk, and where Advertisers have provided it, we have given an indication of how applications should be made, and where you may find the necessary forms and information.
+Where the information is available to PostgraduateStudentships, and where advertisers have provided it, we have given an indication of how applications should be made, and where you may find the necessary forms and information.
 If no information is given, please contact the Funder directly: all the information we know about is available on the site.
 You can contact Funders about the opportunities shown on the site by email directly from the pages advertising individual opportunities.

-8. Can you advise me on what types of study or funding to apply for?
+7. Can you advise me on what types of study or funding to apply for?

 We have provided general articles on the site relating to types of study and funding, which we hope you will find useful, but we do not provide advice to individuals.
 We suggest you discuss your options with an academic or careers adviser.

-10.If I make an enquiry to one of the funding or study providers via the site, how long will it take me to receive a reply?
+8.If I make an enquiry to one of the funding or study providers via the site, how long will it take me to receive a reply?

-11. What chance do I have of receiving funding for postgraduate study?
+9. What chance do I have of receiving funding for postgraduate study?

 This will depend on your subject area, your qualifications, and on the amount of competition there is for each individual funding or study opportunity for which you apply, as well as your applications to each funding source.
 Science and engineering students tend to find more funding opportunities available to them than arts, humanities or social sciences students, but funding is available in all subject areas.
-Because PostgraduateStudentships.co.uk brings together all the different types of funding available, you also have access to general funding available from charities and other organisations, which may be relevant to you irrespective of your subject area.
+Because PostgraduateStudentships brings together all the different types of funding available, you also have access to general funding available from charities and other organisations, which may be relevant to you irrespective of your subject area.
 You will probably need to apply to more than one possible funding source: make sure your application to each source is as relevant as possible to the criteria they set, and you will stand the best chance of receiving funding.